DecenterApps/MatchChannels/README.md

 In the `truffle develop` console run `migrate --reset` to compile and deploy the contracts to local testnet.
 To deploy on the kovan testnet run `migrate --network kovan --reset`

+In order to run tests first run `yarn install` or `npm install` and then `test` in truffle develop console.

 To run the frontend library code, navigate to /library folde and run the following:

 * `yarn install` or `npm install`